 Your Apple gear wasn’t cheap.
-And if you drop your iPhone, your iPad stops turning on one day, or your Mac’s hard drive just ups and dies on you, getting it repaired probably won’t be cheap either.
+And if you drop your iPhone, your iPad stops turning on, or you smack your Apple Watch into something and shatter it, getting it repaired probably won’t be cheap either.

 If you’ve never even heard of AppleCare, start here!
 Otherwise, feel free to skip to the sections that cover your particular devices.